ayashrath/analyze-whatsapp-chat/README.md

 ## Description

 whatsapp-analyse is a command-line program, to analyse personal or group WhatsApp chats.
 It requires python3 to work and will work in all major operating systems.
 It is procedurally programmed in Python.

+It works on the data that is present on your phone, i.e., this tool can't analyse messages that have been cleared from history, and it can't analyse data which may appear on your phone but not present in the exported txt file, like group descriptions

 ## INSTALLATION